Khizar314/codepath-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding    additional features, etc).
 Be specific. (recommended 100 - 300 words)

    If I had a few more hours on this project, in my opinion I would spend more time on developing my frontend skills.
 I would like to spend    time on the design part of the site and practice restructuring and styling the elements uniquely as personal practice.
 Personally, before    diving deeper into JavaScript, I would like to take a deeper dive into CSS.
-I would like to learn more about topics such as the box          model, CSS Flexbox, CSS Grid, etc.
+I would like to learn more about advanced CSS topics especially positioning elements.

 ## Interview Recording URL Link